Luscious lemon cake layers, homemade lemon curd, with light and fluffy frosting make this an instant classic that you

 You can use regular lemons or Meyer lemons (a fave).
 I couldn’t find any so regular lemons it was.

 Make sure to zest your lemons before you juice them.
 It’s just easier.
 My favorite zester is from Microplane.
 It does an amazing job of zesting without getting any of the white pith.
 You definitely do not want that.
 It’s bitter and will give your cake and curd an off-putting taste.

 This lemon cake uses a standard creaming method.
 Make sure to throw that zest right in there with the butter and sugar when you’re creaming them.
-It will help release all of that delicious flavour from the zest.
+It will help release all of that delicious flavor from the zest.

 This cake batter is SO good.
 I can’t recommend eating cake batter because it’s not food-safe and could be dangerous but omg I couldn’t resist.